rileymccurtain/ITM352_F24_repo/A4/Readme.md

 Viewing Results

 After completing a quiz, the results page displays:
-- Time spent in minutes.
+- Time spent in minutes
-- Percentage accuracy.
+- Percentage accuracy
-- The number of incorrect answers.
+- The number of incorrect answers
-- An overview of card difficulty ratings.
+- An overview of card difficulty ratings